-With all of these demands on anyone’s legs during the workday, it makes sense to seek out ways to be comfortable.
+With all of these demands on anyone’s legs during the workday, it is natural to look for ways to take care of your legs.
 Comfort is a key benefit of compression socks for nurses.
 If you can do something to help you feel better on your feet during a long shift, why wouldn’t you take advantage of it?

 A number of manufacturers have invested in the development and design of compression socks which specifically offer support for nurses having to work in challenging circumstances that include being on their feet continuously for long hours, in warm environments with potentially high infection rates.